M&A Master Class: How to Obtain Financing

 If you’re considering buying (or selling) a business, there may never have been a better time – believe it or not.
 But for optimal results, you’ve got to have an in-depth understanding of the process.

-Presented by Barnes Dennig and the Northern Kentucky University Center for Innovation and Entrepreneurship’s E-TAP Program, this 6-part master class by noted M&A expert and MBA professor Dino Lucarelli, CPA will lead you through a roll-up-the-sleeves deep dive that will help you build the right foundation for your transaction, whether you’re buying, selling, or looking at the options.
+Presented by Barnes Dennig and the Northern Kentucky University Center for Innovation and Entrepreneurship’s E-TAP Program, this 6-part master class by Capital Tactics Inc. Managing Director Dino Lucarelli, CPA, a noted M&A expert and MBA professor with whom Barnes Dennig has a strategic alliance.
+He’ll lead you through a roll-up-the-sleeves deep dive that will help you build the right foundation for your transaction, whether you’re buying, selling, or looking at the options.

 - How the Deal Process Works